prody/ProDy-website/tutorials/nmwiz_tutorial/nmwiz.rst

 Use the following controls for:

-  * :guilabel:`Main` - open NMWiz main window, useful when it's closed
+  * :guilabel:`Main` - Open the NMWiz main window, useful when it's closed
-  * :guilabel:`Save` - save current dataset in NMWiz format
+  * :guilabel:`Save` - Save current dataset in NMWiz format
-  * :guilabel:`Remove` - remove current dataset and free memory
+  * :guilabel:`Remove` - Remove current dataset and free memory
-  * :guilabel:`Help` - get some help
+  * :guilabel:`Help` - Get some help

 Efficiency Tips